bashu/django-watermark/README.rst

   filename.
 * ``quality`` - Set this to an integer between 0 and 100 to specify the quality of the resulting image.
 Default is 85.
+* ``random_position_once`` - Set this to 0 or 1 to specify the random
+  positioning behavior for the image's watermark.
+When set to 0, the watermark will be randomly placed on each request.
+When set to 1, the watermark will be positioned randomly on the first request, and subsequent requests will use the produced image.
+Default is ``True`` (random positioning only happens on first request).

 Examples
 ========